haleykwok/Website_Hugo_Academic/content/project/cloudcomputing/index.md

 ---
 title: Spark, Hadoop, Kubernetes and Resource Allocation Algorithms' Optimization in Cloud Computing
-summary: This project at Shanghai Jiaotong University under the supervision of Prof. Chao Li
+summary: This course (CS3328) at Shanghai Jiaotong University is supervised by Prof. Chao Li, students will not only master the theoretical aspects but also apply their knowledge to real-world scenarios, preparing them for the challenges of cloud computing.
-tags:

   - Software Engineering
   - Machine Learning
   - Computer Science
   - Cloud Computing
-date: '2023-08-15T00:00:00Z'
+date: '2024-01-05T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
 external_link: ''